QawsQAER/TreePlayGround/README.md

-# This is my playground about Tree, Java Testing, and possibly Concurrently access on Tree
+**This is my playground about Tree, Java Testing, and possibly Concurrently access on Tree**

 TODO:
-1. add test case on inorder, preorder, postorder traversal of SimpleBinarySearchTree
+- add test case on inorder, preorder, postorder traversal of SimpleBinarySearchTree
+- add String test case on inorder, preorder, postorder
+- implement remove() in SimpleBSTNode